Reviews Communities Blog FAQ Services Contact

 You can use one agent for both your sale and purchase, but you should only accept true dual agency in a purchase if strict safeguards protect your pricing, disclosures, and negotiation leverage, especially in Mira Mesa’s low-inventory market.

+Dual agency matters now because you are making two high-stakes decisions simultaneously, and Mira Mesa’s tight inventory leaves little margin for error.
 You are making two big decisions at once, and timing them well can save you tens of thousands.
 Local MLS data shows Mira Mesa running near a 1.6 month supply with median days on market around the mid-20s, which means strong seller leverage on your listing and tough competition on your purchase.
 Vista is more balanced near 2.4 months, so you may get a bit more breathing room if you shop there, yet quality homes still move quickly.
 With San Diego’s citywide median around the mid to high eight hundreds and appreciation holding, your equity can be a powerful tool, but only if your agent coordinates sale, financing, and purchase flawlessly.
 This applies whether you stay in Mira Mesa or also consider nearby Scripps Ranch and Rancho Bernardo for school options, commute access, and larger-lot homes.
 In 2026, a tight timeline plus multiple negotiations means your representation structure is not a detail, it is the plan.

 You should understand how California agency works before you choose: